UWBAIL/Lab_Instructions/index.md

 Welcome to the official user guide for the BAIL Lab.
 This site contains all the information you need to connect to lab resources like network drives and printers.

-Use the navigation sidebar on the left to find the guide you need.
+Use the navigation sidebar to find the guide you need.

 ## Getting Started